NassyKova/Cocktail/README.md

 # Cocktail App
-## T3iiA1A Anastasia Kova, Patrick Hamer
+## T3iiA1A Anastasia Dyakova, Patrick Hamer

 ## R1 Description of our website
 The purpose of this website is to provide an easy to use cocktail recipe book for liquor distributors to provide to bartenders as a means of promoting their product.
 Arming bartenders with easy access to a multitude of recipes will allow them to keep the distributor's products front of mind and more importantly front of house and in the customer's hands.